 Baking Soda Based Products or Gels, Depending on the Surface

-For masonry, brick, and concrete, usually, a baking soda-based product will be helpful in removing various materials used for graffiti.
+For masonry, brick, and concrete, usually, a baking soda-based product will help remove various materials used for graffiti.

 Meanwhile, if you happen to be dealing with graffiti on a window, a graffiti removing gel may be necessary.

-For all of these surfaces, it is wise to avoid cleaning materials that are too abrasive, as they can damage the surface and leave marks that look as bad as the graffiti currently defacing the surface – and they may actually look worse.
+For all of these surfaces, it is wise to avoid cleaning materials that are too abrasive, as they can damage the surface and leave marks that look as bad as the graffiti currently defacing the surface – and they may look worse.
+The Conversation has a great article on this.

 Try Pressure Washing

-Chalk is a material that is easily removed with the use of pressure washing.
+Chalk is a material that is easily removed using pressure washing.

-Other products used to create graffiti may come off when under the high pressure of that volume of water as well.
+Other products used to create graffiti may come off when under the high pressure of that volume of water.

 Pressure washing is at the very least a good starting point.